ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-basic-controls/Interactive-marker-basic-controls.rst

 .. image:: images/6dof.png

 Identical to the 6-DOF control, with the exception that the orientation of the controls will stay fixed, independent of the orientation of the frame being controlled.
-Play around with these two two fully understand the difference between them!
+Play around with these two to fully understand the difference between them!

 .. code-block:: C++